 - The truly remarkable creature most commonly known as the Malaysian Flying Fox represents a species of megabat endemic to Southeast Asia.
-It also remains one of the largest known species of bat on earth.
+In addition, the mammal also remains one of the largest known species of bat on earth.

 - Like all fruit bats from the Old World, this remarkably impressive creature possesses a characteristic that surprises many people.
 To the great surprise of many individuals, the amazing animal lacks the ability to echolocate like other bats.

-- However, given its great size, it remains encouraging to note, This holds true due to the fact that this astonishing species has an entirely herbivorous diet.
-Otherwise, its great size could pose a threat to livestock.
+- However, given its great size, one particular fact remains encouraging to note, This holds true due to the fact that this astonishing species has an entirely herbivorous diet.
+Otherwise, its great size could pose a legitimate threat to livestock.

 - Most unfortunately, the population numbers of the fabulous Malaysian Flying Fox appear to be diminishing rapidly.
 Consequently, the IUCN currently lists the scientifically impressive animal as Near Threatened.
 This appears on its Red List.

 Malaysian Flying Fox Physical Description

-The impressive Malaysian Flying Fox stands out from related species by virtue of its physical size.
+The Malaysian Flying Fox stands out from related species by virtue of its physical size.
 The enormous mammal represents one of the largest known species of bat on earth.
 In point of fact, it develops an impressive average wingspan measuring as much as 5 ft (1.5 m).

-This rather remarkable animal also attains an astonishing weight for its type of creature.
+This remarkable animal also attains an astonishing weight for its type of creature.
 Amazingly, mature adult specimens weigh an average of 2.4 lb (1.2 kg).
-As a result of this, it sometimes appears slow in flight but is renowned for being highly maneuverable.
+As a result of this, it sometimes appears slow in flight.
+Nevertheless, it’s renowned for being highly maneuverable.

-In a remarkable coincidence of evolution, the Malaysian Flying Fox also possesses a fox-like face, which serves as the origin of the common name.
-Much of the body has a covering of long, thick fur.
+In a remarkable coincidence of evolution, the Malaysian Flying Fox also possesses a somewhat fox-like face.
+This coincidental resemblance serves as the origin of the common name.
+Much of the large body also has a covering of long, thick fur.
 This generally displays a reddish-brown color.

 - Kingdom: Animalia